 When a low-income NEM 1.0 or 2.0 solar customer adds storage and transitions to the NBT, their bill could rise or fall depending on different factors.
 If their developer does not program their battery to follow the NBT export rates, their bill could increase, though it may remain far below what it was prior to adding solar.
 Optimal dispatch of a battery could result in even further bill savings in this situation.
-However, while overall low-income NEM 1.0 and 2.0 customers adding a battery and switching to NBT, this is not guaranteed due to the different factors discussed earlier.
+However, while overall low-income NEM 1.0 and 2.0 customers adding a battery and switching to NBT, can potentially see additional cost savings if the battery is programmed to follow NBT, this is not guaranteed due to the different factors discussed earlier.
 Considering this, we err on the side of not risking increasing low-income customer bills.
 Therefore, we will not require applicants to the Residential Solar and Storage and San Joaquin Valley Residential budgets who add storage to their existing solar system to migrate to NBT.
 We note that all customers who are getting solar and storage for the first time will by default be on the NBT tariff, including low-income customers, because NEM 1.0 and 2.0 are not available to new customers anymore.